The Rundown

 - It may have a fishy smell, due to the salmon content

-This is a superb choice Boston Terrier food due to the premium quality fats and oils that will go a long way towards nourishing your pet’s coat and skin and preventing that itch.
+American Journey Grain Free Dog Food is a superb choice for Boston Terriers who suffer from skin and coat allergies because of the premium quality fats and oils that goes into it, nourishing your pet’s coat and skin and preventing that itch.

 click to see more